Samsung puts its Android peers to shame with early March security updates

 New devices

-The March patch has reached several more devices, including the Galaxy S20, Note20, and Z Fold 2.
-The article has been updated with the details.
+The March patch has been released for the Galaxy Note 9, Galaxy A90, and Galaxy Tab S4.
+The relevant information has been added to the article.

 Comments